Caching

 );

-// Remove from list
+// Remove specific items from list

-await cache.ListRemoveAsync("user:123:recent-searches", new[] { "query1" });Bulk Operations
+await cache.ListRemoveAsync("user:123:recent-searches", new[] { "query1" });List Expiration Behavior

 Efficiently work with multiple keys: